Create Custom Database Connections

 If you have your own user database, you can use it as an identity provider in Auth0 to authenticate users.
-In this tutorial, we'll show you how to create and configure a custom database connection using the Auth0 dashboard.
+In this process, you will create the custom database connection, create database action scripts, and add configuration parameters.

 Log in to the Dashboard and navigate to Connections > Database.